 - Repeat to desired width.
 I ended up with four rows.

 - Tie off and weave loose ends in with a yarn neede.
 Then whip stitch the two ends together by hand.

 - Now turn sewn pieces right side out so you have two nice neat loops.
 Slide the smaller loop over the bow tie piece.

 Before you slide the neck band through the little loop too, hand stitch a cute little button to one end.

 You don’t have to make a button hole on the other end, because there are a plenty of crocheted holes already there.
 It makes sizing a cinch.
 Just slide the button into any hole.
 That is why we used a double crochet stitch.

-You could try a novelty button for extra decoration… such as this one… I have to say, though, that I love the look of this teddy bear button, but in all honesty, it is not that practical when it comes to actually buttoning it up.
+You could try adding a novelty button to some of your crochet bow ties for extra decoration.
+I have to say, though, that I love the look of this teddy bear button, but in all honesty, it is not that practical when it comes to actually buttoning it up.
 It works, but not very well.

 You can really make the bow tie as long or as wide as you want.
-Play around with the rows and stitches to make your bow tie as unique as you like.
+Play around with the rows and stitches to make your crochet bow ties as unique as you like.
 How about stripes…?

-Thanks to Delia for sharing this free crochet pattern with us.
+Thanks to Delia for sharing her free crochet bow ties with us.
 It’s adorable and perfect starter project for beginners.
 Delia’s got loads of gorgeous DIYs on her blog Delia Creates.
 Well worth a look, especially for those of you with little ones!